ciaranglansford/clique-dapp/README.md

 # Clique Dapp

 A Web3-powered rotating savings (Daret-style) application built with Angular and Solidity smart contracts.
-This dApp enables users to connect their wallets, join a savings pool, and manage on-chain logic via smart contracts.
+This dApp enables users to connect their wallets, join a savings pot, and manage on-chain logic via smart contracts.

 ---

 ## 1. Project Overview

-Clique Dapp is a decentralized application (dApp) that allows users to participate in a rotating savings pool (Daret).
+Clique Dapp is a decentralized application (dApp) that allows users to participate in a rotating savings pot (Daret).
-Users can connect their Ethereum wallet, join the pool by depositing ETH, and (for admins) trigger payouts to randomly selected winners.
+Users can connect their Ethereum wallet, join the pot by depositing ETH, and (for admins) trigger payouts to randomly selected winners.
 All interactions are handled via a deployed smart contract, with a modern Angular frontend.

 ---